Skip to main content

 The Theatre Major

-The theatre major provides a student with a solid artistic and academic background.
-The required lower-division courses equip the student with the skills and knowledge necessary for more advanced work in each of the areas of study.
+The BA in theatre provides students with a balanced approach to performance through both theory and practice.
+The required lower-division courses equip the student with the skills and knowledge necessary for more advanced work.
 The major is structured to respond to the needs of students who seek a broad-based liberal arts education in theatre as well as those who plan to pursue their studies at the graduate level with the aim of acquiring either an MFA or a PhD degree.
 Students should meet with the department’s undergraduate coordinator during the quarter in which they declare a theatre major in order to plan an appropriate individual course of study.

 The Dance Major

-The dance major offers students an opportunity to specialize their training in the creative, aesthetic, and conceptual discipline of dance as a contemporary art form, within the context of a broad undergraduate education.
+The BA in dance offers students the opportunity to specialize their practices in movement, dancemaking, and performance and to understand these practices within history, society, and the world.
 The dance major allows students to study a range of techniques and dance practices that include traditional and contemporary forms, world dance, somatic movement approaches, dance making, history, and theory.
 Our program emphasizes innovation and interdisciplinary collaboration, encourages hybridization of dance vocabularies, and aims to push forward the boundaries of dance as a culturally and aesthetically diverse art form.
-Integral to the practice and appreciation of dance is relationship, interaction, and exchange with others, both physically and intellectually.
 Our program fosters an open, respectful, imaginative, inventive, and noncompetitive approach to all areas of practice, and encourages students to be self-motivated, rigorous, proactive, and reflective to prepare them for the demands of a variety of professional careers.

 Dance students have the opportunity to perform in two fully produced dance concerts in each academic year: winterWORKS in winter quarter features choreography by faculty and guest artists.
 In spring quarter, students perform in the experimental choreographic works of other students in the New Directions concert.